umputun/tg-spam/README.md

 **OpenAI integration**

-Setting `--openai.token [$OPENAI_TOKEN]` or `--openai.apibase [$OPENAI_API_BASE]` enables OpenAI integration.
+Setting `--openai.token [$OPENAI_TOKEN]` enables OpenAI integration.
 All other parameters for OpenAI integration are optional and have reasonable defaults, for more details see [All Application Options](#all-application-options) section below.

 To keep the number of calls low and the price manageable, the bot uses the following approach:

 - Only the first message(s) from a given user is checked for spam.
 If `--paranoid` mode is enabled, openai will not be used at all.
 - OpenAI check is the last in the chain of checks.
-Unless `--openai.veto` is not set, the bot will not even call OpenAI if any of the previous checks marked the message as spam.
-However, if `--openai.veto` is set, it will be called and the message will be marked as spam only if OpenAI thinks so.
+By default (if `--openai.veto` is not set), the bot will not even call OpenAI if any of the previous checks marked the message as spam.
+This default mode makes spam detection stricter, helping detect more spam messages that otherwise could have slipped through the cracks.
+- Setting `--openai.veto` changes the workflow.
+In veto mode, OpenAI is called *only* if the message is classified as spam by other checks.
+The message is considered spam only if OpenAI confirms the decision.
+This helps reduce the number of false positives, making spam detection more careful.
 - By default, OpenAI integration is disabled.

 **Emoji Count**